top of page

 peterface.jpg

-In 2005, Professor Millican was appointed as a Gilbert Ryle Fellow and Professor of Philosophy at Hertford College, Oxford.
-Prof Millican is responsible for the Philosophy & Computer Science degree at the University of Oxford.
+Professor Millican is Gilbert Ryle Fellow and Professor of Philosophy at Hertford College, University of Oxford.
+Prof Millican has a special interest in the relationship between Philosophy and Computer Science and the ethics of artificial intelligence.
+He created the Philosophy & Computer Science degree at the University of Oxford.

 King’s College, University of Cambridge